procf/getting-started/github-guide.md

 This allows you to commit as normal, with identity verification, but it will require you to enter your GPG passphrase to authenticate a commit.
 If you would like the passphrase to be automatically entered from the macOS keychain you can install [GPG Suite](https://gpgtools.org/) (recommended by Github), or configure `gpg-agent` to save your GPG passphrase automatically.

-To configure `gpg-agent` to retrieve your passphrase, use the following steps:
+To configure `gpg-agent` to retrieve your passphrase automatically, use the following steps:

 Install `pinentry-mac`
 ```bash